dougeby/IntuneDocs/InTuneDocs/DeployUse/overview-of-device-and-app-lifecycles-in-microsoft-intune.md

 ms.assetid:
 author:
 ---
+# Overview of device and app lifecycles
-# This page has no content
+This content will be created by Tristan.